| Marine Social Science Research Group

 The Marine Social Sciences Research Group are also involved with several national and international research projects.
 Some of the projects have been set up by researchers within our group, while others are collaborative studies which are coordinated by other institutions.
 These projects cover important themes in the realm of marine governance, including; Blue Growth, environmental conservation, integrated management and the cultural heritage of coastal and maritime regions.
 Engaging with collaborative initiatives is central to the work of our group, as it offers an opportunity to exchange knowledge, learn about current research and develop networks with others.
-Check out the projects which we are a part of below and click on the project title to find out more about them.
+Check out the projects that we are engaged with below and click on the project title to find out more about them.

 Ocean wave energy is a significant source of renewable energy that remains untapped and requires further research and development to make it technologically and economically viable.
 Although a vast number of different concepts have been proposed and investigated, many have been based on interacting with the waves using either buoyancy or diffraction forces.
 The LiftWEC concept provides an alternative approach.
 Based on the exploitation of lift forces generated by wave-induced water velocities, the project develops a new type of wave energy converter extracting ocean wave energy using a rotating hydrofoil.
 LiftWEC is a Horizon 2020 funded initiative.